-Following initial announcement of these data in 2015, due primarily to cardiovascular regulatory and commercial market conditions, as well as limited financial resources, we postponed further development of MAT9001 until such time as data could became available from REDUCE-IT, Amarin's cardiovascular outcomes trial.
-The REDUCE-IT data were announced in the fall of 2018, with robust clinical benefit in 8,000+ higher-risk patients with elevated triglycerides despite adequate LDL-C control with statins, including both primary and secondary prevention cohorts.
-Following the release of their data, we promptly re-activated our development program for MAT9001.
+Following initial announcement of these data in 2015, due primarily to cardiovascular regulatory and commercial market conditions, as well as limited financial resources, we postponed further development of LYPDISO until such time as data could became available from REDUCE-IT.
+The REDUCE-IT data were announced in the fall of 2018, and as previously noted, there was robust clinical benefit in 8,000+ higher-risk patients with elevated triglycerides despite adequate LDL-C control with statins, with no statistical heterogeneity between the primary and secondary prevention cohorts.
+Following the release of these data, we promptly re-activated our development program for LYPDISO.

-With the support of a world-class team of key opinion leaders, clinicians and regulatory experts, the development program for MAT9001 is designed to (a) complete studies required for approval for an initial indication to treat SHTG and, (b) complete additional trials to demonstrate the differentiation of MAT9001 vs. competitive approved omega-3 products and also create the potential for subsequent label enhancement in a broader dyslipidemic patient population, thus positioning MAT9001 to become the potential best-in-class omega-3 prescription product for the treatment of cardiovascular patients with elevated triglycerides.
-Our regulatory strategy is intended to follow a 505(b)(2) registration pathway for the initial SHTG indication, consistent with the feedback we received from FDA.
+The development program for LYPDISO was initially designed to (a) complete studies required for approval for an initial indication to treat SHTG and, (b) complete additional trials to demonstrate the differentiation of LYPDISO vs. other approved omega-3 products while creating the potential for subsequent label enhancement in a broader dyslipidemic patient population.
 The IND was reactivated in the second quarter of 2019.

 During the second half of 2019 and the first quarter of 2020 we completed a 28-day preclinical comparative bridging toxicology study, initiated and competed the in-life portion of an additional 90-day preclinical comparative bridging toxicology study, and initiated and completed the clinical dosing for a comparative 4-way crossover clinical bioavailability study versus Lovaza in 36 healthy volunteers.
-Key endpoints and assessments include PK parameters (e.g., AUC, C{max} , T{max} , $t{1/2}$) for total EPA, DHA and DPA and comparison of PK parameters for MAT9001 in the fasted and fed (high fat meal) state.
+Lovaza was identified as the reference-listed drug under Section 505(b)(2) to FDA as part of the regulatory strategy for approval of LYPDISO.
+The comparative bioavailability study to Lovaza involved an open label, single-dose, randomized, 4-way crossover comparison of 4g of LYPDISO to 4g of Lovaza, under both fasted and fed conditions (high-calorie, high-fat breakfast).
+Treatments were administered with at least 14 days between each dosing.
+Plasma free and total EPA, DPA and DHA were measured at baseline and at specified timepoints up to 48-hours post-dose to assess bioavailability.
+Key areas of interest were baseline-free adjusted free and total DPA (secondary).
+Under fasted conditions, baseline-adjusted total EPA and total DPA were substantially higher for LYPDISO improved slightly.
+Total omega-3 levels (EPA + DPA + DHA) were approximately 50-60% higher with LYPDISO than with Lovaza after a high fat meal.
+Given that in the fasted state LYPDISO provided improved absorption with a minimal food effect, whereas Lovaza was poorly absorbed unless taken with a high fat meal, this indicated that the free fatty acid formulation of LYPDISO provided improved absorption with a minimal food effect and without the need for a high fat meal for effective absorption.
+Key endpoints and assessments include PK parameters (e.g., AUC, $C{max}$ , $T{max}$ , $t{1/2}$ ) for total EPA, DHA and DPA and comparison of PK parameters for LYPDISO in the fasted and fed (high fat meal) state.